litegapps/litegapps.github.io/content/blog/Custom_rom/poco f5/Lineage-20.md

 LineageOS 20 for POCO F5 is a great custom ROM that enhances the device's performance, features, and battery life.
 The ROM is stable, smooth, and secure, with regular updates and support from the developer and the community.
 The ROM also gives you more freedom and flexibility to customize and tweak the system to your liking.

 If you are looking for a way to upgrade your POCO F5 to Android 13, or simply want to try a different ROM, we highly recommend LineageOS 20 for POCO F5.
-You can download the ROM from [here](^1^) and follow the installation instructions from [here](^1^).
+You can download the ROM from and follow the installation instructions.

 ## Download Link